ercain03/heroku_deployment/week_4/aug_4_deployment/travis.md

 #### create a travis config 'travis.yml'
-use the .travis.yml (should no be git ignored) -  you can modify but be careful to keep format The "addons" sections is needed for mongo.
-There is an addon for bcrypt.
-See the 'travis.yml.bak' file for this addon.
+use the .travis.yml (should no be git ignored) -  you can modify but be careful to keep format The "addons" sections is needed for mongo and bcrypt.
+Remove bcrypt source and package if you don't need it.

 ```
 language: node_js